liuzjmike/simple_logo/doc/DESIGN.md

 *Example: The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.*
-Front end passes raw user input String (ìfd 50î) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìfd Commandî, which takes in value ì50î as a parameter, which executes the command on TurtlePool.
+Front end passes raw user input String (‚Äúfd 50‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls
+Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚Äúfd Command‚Äù, which takes in value ‚Äú50‚Äù as a parameter, which executes the command on TurtlePool.
 TurtlePool calls moveTurtle(int ID, double dist) method on the specified turtle (using a unique String id) in the back end.
 Whenever any of the turtles are updated, notifyObservers() method of Observable class (which TurtlePool extends) notifies PoolView (the observer of TurtlePool) of the update.
 GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView).
 PoolView updates the front end TurtleViews to reflect updated back end.
 Each TurtleView has a Pen object which draws the trail if it is down.
-TerminalView stores the userís String input command in the  environmentís history and updates to notify user that it is ready to accept next command.
+TerminalView stores the user‚Äôs String input command in the  environment‚Äôs history and updates to notify user that it is ready to accept next command.

-*Example: The user types ìLEFT 90î in the command window, and sees the turtle turn 90 degrees left in the display window, and the command is added to the environment's history.*
+*Example: The user types ‚ÄúLEFT 90‚Äù in the command window, and sees the turtle turn 90 degrees left in the display window, and the command is added to the environment's history.*
-Front end passes raw user input String (ìLEFT 90î) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìTurn Commandî, which takes in value ì90î and ìleftî as parameters, which executes the command on TurtlePool.
+Front end passes raw user input String (‚ÄúLEFT 90‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls
+Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúTurn Command‚Äù, which takes in value ‚Äú90‚Äù and
+‚Äúleft‚Äù as parameters, which executes the command on TurtlePool.
 TurtlePool calls turnTurtle(int ID, double angle) method on the specified turtle (using a unique String id) in the back end.
 Whenever any of the turtles are updated, notifyObservers() method of Observable class (which TurtlePool extends) notifies PoolView (the observer of TurtlePool) of the update.
 Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView).
 PoolView updates the front end TurtleViews to reflect updated back end.
-TerminalView stores the userís String input command in the  environmentís history and updates to notify user that it is ready to accept next command.
+TerminalView stores the user‚Äôs String input command in the  environment‚Äôs history and updates to notify user that it is ready to accept next command.

-*Example: The user types ìPENUPî in the command window, and the command is added to the environment's history.*
+*Example: The user types ‚ÄúPENUP‚Äù in the command window, and the command is added to the environment's history.*
-Front end passes raw user input String (ìPENUPî) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìPen Commandî, which takes in a boolean value as a parameter, which executes the command on TurtlePool.
+Front end passes raw user input String (‚ÄúPENUP‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls
+Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúPen Command‚Äù, which takes in a boolean value as a parameter, which executes the command on TurtlePool.
 TurtlePool calls setPen(boolean) method on the specified turtle (using a unique String id) in the back end.
 Whenever any of the turtles are updated, notifyObservers() method of Observable class (which
 TurtlePool extends) notifies PoolView (the observer of TurtlePool) of the update.
 Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView).
-PoolView updates the front end TurtleViews to reflect updated back end; specifically, it updates the TurtleViewís Pen instance.
-TerminalView stores the userís
+PoolView updates the front end TurtleViews to reflect updated back end; specifically, it updates the TurtleView‚Äôs Pen instance.
+TerminalView stores the user‚Äôs
-String input command in the  environmentís history and updates to notify user that it is ready to accept next command.
+String input command in the  environment‚Äôs history and updates to notify user that it is ready to accept next command.

-*Example: The user types ìSHOWTURTLEî in the command window, and sees the turtle show up in the display window, returns 1 to TerminalView (console) and the command is added to the environment's history.*
+*Example: The user types ‚ÄúSHOWTURTLE‚Äù in the command window, and sees the turtle show up in the display window, returns 1 to
+TerminalView (console) and the command is added to the environment's history.*
-Front end passes raw user input String (ìSHOWTURTLEî) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìShow Commandî, which takes in a boolean value as a parameter, and executes (through execute()) the command on TurtlePool.
-The execute() method also returns String ì1î and passes to TerminalView.
+Front end passes raw user input String (‚ÄúSHOWTURTLE‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls
+Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúShow Command‚Äù, which takes in a boolean value as a parameter, and executes (through execute()) the command on TurtlePool.
+The execute() method also returns String ‚Äú1‚Äù and passes to TerminalView.
 TurtlePool calls setTurtleVisibility(int ID, boolean visibility) method on the specified turtle (using a unique String id) in the back end.
 Whenever any of the turtles are updated, notifyObservers() method of Observable class (which TurtlePool extends) notifies PoolView (the observer of TurtlePool) of the update.
 Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView).
-PoolView updates the front end TurtleViews to reflect updated back end; specifically, it sets TurtleViewís boolean visibility instance variable to ìtrueî, and thus the user will be able to see the turtleís ImageView on screen.
-TerminalView displays the String passed from Commandís execute method (ì1î), stores the userís String input command in the  environmentís history, and updates to notify user that it is ready to accept next command.
+PoolView updates the front end TurtleViews to reflect updated back end; specifically, it sets TurtleView‚Äôs boolean visibility instance variable to
+‚Äútrue‚Äù, and thus the user will be able to see the turtle‚Äôs ImageView on screen.
+TerminalView displays the String passed from
+Command‚Äôs execute method (‚Äú1‚Äù), stores the user‚Äôs String input command in the  environment‚Äôs history, and updates to notify user that it is ready to accept next command.

-*Example: The user types ìSUM 1 1î in the command window, returns the result of the summation to TerminalView (console) and the command is added to the environment's history.*
+*Example: The user types ‚ÄúSUM 1 1‚Äù in the command window, returns the result of the summation to TerminalView (console) and the command is added to the environment's history.*
-Front end passes raw user input String (ìSUM 1 1î) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìSum Commandî, which takes in ì1î as expr1 and ì1î as expr2, and executes (through execute()) the command.
-The execute() method returns String ì2î and passes to Controller.
+Front end passes raw user input String (‚ÄúSUM 1 1‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls
+Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúSum Command‚Äù, which takes in ‚Äú1‚Äù as expr1 and
+‚Äú1‚Äù as expr2, and executes (through execute()) the command.
+The execute() method returns String ‚Äú2‚Äù and passes to Controller.
 Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView) and passes String to TerminalView.
-TerminalView displays the String passed from Commandís execute method (ì2î), stores the userís String input command in the  environmentís history, and updates to notify user that it is ready to accept next command.
+TerminalView displays the String passed from Command‚Äôs execute method (‚Äú2‚Äù), stores the user‚Äôs String input command in the  environment‚Äôs history, and updates to notify user that it is ready to accept next command.

-*Example: The user types ìMAKE variable exprî in the command window, and sees the new entry in VariablesView, and the command is added to the environment's history.*
+*Example: The user types ‚ÄúMAKE variable expr‚Äù in the command window, and sees the new entry in VariablesView, and the command is added to the environment's history.*
-Front end passes raw user input String (ìMAKE variable exprî) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìMakeVariable Commandî, which takes in ìvariableî as variable name and ìexprî as the value of the variable, and executes (through execute()) the command.
-The execute() method returns String ìvariable = exprî and passes to Controller.
-Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView) and passes String ìvariable = exprî from Command to  VariablesView, which adds the text to its display.
+Front end passes raw user input String (‚ÄúMAKE variable expr‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúMakeVariable Command‚Äù, which takes in ‚Äúvariable‚Äù as variable name and ‚Äúexpr‚Äù as the value of the variable, and executes (through execute()) the command.
+The execute() method returns String ‚Äúvariable = expr‚Äù and passes to Controller.
+Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView) and passes String ‚Äúvariable = expr‚Äù from Command to  VariablesView, which adds the text to its display.
 PoolView updates the front end TurtleViews to reflect updated back end.
 Each TurtleView has a Pen object which draws the trail if it is down.
-TerminalView stores the userís
+TerminalView stores the user‚Äôs
-String input command in the  environmentís history, and updates to notify user that it is ready to accept next command.
+String input command in the  environment‚Äôs history, and updates to notify user that it is ready to accept next command.

-*Example: The user types ìXCORî in the command window, returns the turtleís x-coordinate to TerminalView (console) and the command is added to the environment's history.*
+*Example: The user types ‚ÄúXCOR‚Äù in the command window, returns the turtle‚Äôs x-coordinate to TerminalView (console) and the command is added to the environment's history.*
-Front end passes raw user input String (ìXCORî) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìGET Commandî, which takes in ìXCORî as a parameter, and executes (through execute()) the command.
-The execute() method returns result of Turtleís getXCor() method and passes to Controller.
+Front end passes raw user input String (‚ÄúXCOR‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúGET Command‚Äù, which takes in ‚ÄúXCOR‚Äù as a parameter, and executes (through execute()) the command.
+The execute() method returns result of Turtle‚Äôs getXCor() method and passes to Controller.
 Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView) and passes String to TerminalView.
-TerminalView displays the String passed from Commandís execute method eg.  (ì50.0î), stores the userís String input command in the  environmentís history, and updates to notify user that it is ready to accept next command.
+TerminalView displays the String passed from Command‚Äôs execute method eg.  (‚Äú50.0‚Äù), stores the user‚Äôs String input command in the  environment‚Äôs history, and updates to notify user that it is ready to accept next command.

-*Example: The user types ìSETXY 0 10î in the command window, and user sees the turtle move in the display window leaving a trail, the angle the turtle turned printed in the TerminalView, and the command is added to the environment's history.*
+*Example: The user types ‚ÄúSETXY 0 10‚Äù in the command window, and user sees the turtle move in the display window leaving a trail, the angle the turtle turned printed in the TerminalView, and the command is added to the environment's history.*

-Front end passes raw user input String (ìSETXY 0 10î) to Controller, which calls SLogoModelís interpret() method, which calls Interpreterís parseCommand() method on the String.
-This creates an instance of ìSETXY Commandî, which takes in ì0î as x-cor parameter and ì10î as y-cor parameter, and executes (through execute()) the command.
-The execute() method returns result of Turtleís calculateAngle() method (eg. ì50.0î) and passes to Controller and TurtlePool.
+Front end passes raw user input String (‚ÄúSETXY 0 10‚Äù) to Controller, which calls SLogoModel‚Äôs interpret() method, which calls
+Interpreter‚Äôs parseCommand() method on the String.
+This creates an instance of ‚ÄúSETXY Command‚Äù, which takes in ‚Äú0‚Äù as x-cor parameter and ‚Äú10‚Äù as y-cor parameter, and executes (through execute()) the command.
+The execute() method returns result of
+Turtle‚Äôs calculateAngle() method (eg. ‚Äú50.0‚Äù) and passes to Controller and TurtlePool.
 TurtlePool calls moveTurtle(int ID, double dist) method on the specified turtle (using a unique String id) in the back end.
 Whenever any of the turtles are updated, notifyObservers() method of Observable class (which TurtlePool extends) notifies PoolView (the observer of TurtlePool) of the update.
 Controller calls update() on GUI calls step() method on all of the Views (PoolView, TerminalView, VariablesView, FunctionView, OptionsView) and passes String to TerminalView.
-TerminalView displays the String passed from Commandís execute method eg.  (ì50.0î), stores the userís String input command in the  environmentís history, and updates to notify user that it is ready to accept next command.
+TerminalView displays the String passed from Command‚Äôs execute method eg.  (‚Äú50.0‚Äù), stores the user‚Äôs String input command in the  environment‚Äôs history, and updates to notify user that it is ready to accept next command.

 ## Design Considerations

 * One potential issue is how to associate backend turtles with their frontend representations.
 Plans discussed include letting
-PoolView observe both TurtlePool and Turtles so that changes to each Turtle can be reflected separately, and letting PoolView observe only TurtlePool so all Turtlesí frontend representations are always updated at the same time.
+PoolView observe both TurtlePool and Turtles so that changes to each Turtle can be reflected separately, and letting PoolView observe only TurtlePool so all Turtles‚Äô frontend representations are always updated at the same time.
 We decided to adopt the second method because we thought it was more standard MVC architecture and the broadcasting of all all Turtles upon any change may allow future developers to do more interesting with the information as opposed to see the changes to each turtle separately.
 However, this design is still subject to change.